Nada-Hanad/Junction2023/README.md

 The backend of the app provides the functionality for tracking user activity and progress, providing personalized challenges and rewards, and managing user data.

+## Game

+There is also the Unity 3d part which has its own repository.

 ## Models

 The Legend of Evexia app uses a machine learning model to predict user emotions.
 The model is a random forest classifier, which is a type of ensemble learning algorithm that uses multiple decision trees to make predictions.